Check out our article with information on how to optimize your new grad LinkedIn profile.

 When you are applying for your first job out of college, a bootcamp, or in a new field, you might find it difficult to highlight experiences on your LinkedIn profile because you are so new in your career.
-But having a strong LinkedIn profile that showcases your background, interests, passions, and projects will help sell employers on learning more about you.
+But having a strong new grad LinkedIn profile that showcases your background, interests, passions, and projects will help sell employers on learning more about you.

 One of the most important elements of a strong LinkedIn is solid basics.
 Your name should be the same as the one on your resume, so if you go by a nickname, make sure they match, or add your nickname in parenthesis to distinguish.
 Include a photo of yourself on your page and try to use a professional headshot, if you have one.
 If you don’t have a professional shot, you should at least use a good photo of yourself that is properly lit and doesn’t have any unprofessional elements included (no red Solo cups and ideally, no other people).